-Most people don’t strap a bicycle to a canoe and paddle 715km down the Yukon River in Canada!
+Most people don’t strap a bicycle to paddle 715km canoeing down the yukon river in Canada!
 Lucky I’m not most people.
 The idea of canoeing the Yukon River was first put into my head several years ago when I met a cyclist that was staying with me who told of a great adventures he had on the river.
 The thought of traveling the river never left my head so off I went.

 The river had everything a modern highway has such as roadhouses, resupply points, Police stations, Hotels and everything in between.
 There was as many as 250 paddle steamers working the river.
 Now there is little left except decaying remnants of a past almost forgotten.
 Nothing has done so much to open up the wilderness areas of the Yukon than the Klondike Gold rush.
 This trip on the river and my trip on the Chilkoot Trail was following in their footsteps.